riazul701/dev-notes/Vim/Vim/Learn-Vim.md

 * Help
   * `:help {some-command}` : (`:h` for short).
 You can pass to the `:h` command a topic or a command name as an argument.
   * `:h write-quit` : To learn about different ways to quit Vim.
   * I just typed `:h`, then "quit", then `<Tab>`.
+Vim displayed relevant keywords to choose from.

 * Opening a File
   * `vim hello1.txt` : To open a file (hello1.txt) on Vim from the terminal.
   * `vim hello1.txt hello2.txt hello3.txt` : You can also open multiple files at once [in separate buffers]

 * Arguments
+  * You can pass the vim terminal command with different flags and options.
   * `vim --version` : To check the current Vim version.
+And all available features marked with either `+` or `-`.
   * `:history` : Explore Vim's command-line history.
 Vim needs to have `+cmdline_history` feature for the command to work.
+  * Many things you do from the terminal can also be done from inside Vim.
   * `:version` : To see the version from inside Vim.
+  * If you want to open the file `hello.txt` and immediately execute a Vim command, you can pass to the `vim` command the `+{cmd}` option.
   * `:s` command (short for `:substitute`) : In Vim, you can substitute strings.
   * `vim +%s/pancake/bagel/g hello.txt` : If you want to open hello.txt and substitute all "pancake" with "bagel".
   * `vim +%s/pancake/bagel/g +%s/bagel/egg/g +%s/egg/donut/g hello.txt` : These Vim commands can be stacked.
+Vim will replace all instances of "pancake" with "bagel", then replace "bagel" with "egg", then replace "egg" with "donut"
   * You can also pass the -c option followed by a Vim command instead of the + syntax:
     * `vim -c %s/pancake/bagel/g hello.txt`
     * `vim -c %s/pancake/bagel/g -c %s/bagel/egg/g -c %s/egg/donut/g hello.txt`

 * Opening Multiple Windows
-  * You can launch Vim on split horizontal and vertical windows with the -o and -O options, respectively.
+  * You can launch Vim on split horizontal and vertical windows with the `-o` and `-O` options, respectively.
   * `vim -o2` : To open Vim with two horizontal windows.
   * `vim -o5` : To open Vim with 5 horizontal windows.
   * `vim -o5 hello1.txt hello2.txt` : To open Vim with 5 horizontal windows and fill up the first two with hello1.txt and hello2.txt.
   * To open Vim with two vertical windows, 5 vertical windows, and 5 vertical windows with 2 files:
     * `vim -O2`
     * `vim -O5`